I traveled to Cartagena and Medellin to celebrate my birthday. I split the time between these two places to get a city, and Caribbean, fixes.

 Tours to San Basilio de Palenque

-There are a bunch of tours that take you to Palenque, most operate on the weekend.
-Since we weren’t staying in Cartagena for the weekend, we had to find a tour company that could take us during the weekday.
-The two that I found, and really liked are:
+There are a few tours that take you to Palenque, most operate on the weekend.
+Since we weren’t staying in Cartagena for the weekend, we had to find a tour company that could take us during the weekdays.
+The two that I found, and liked are:

-Both companies are great to book your tour to San Basilio de Palenque.
-The only difference being, you’ll have to wait for weekday availabilities with Alex Rocha.
-But, he’ll follow up once there’re enough folks for a tour.
+Both companies are great for booking your tour to San Basilio de Palenque.
+The only difference is that you’ll have to wait for weekday availabilities with Alex Rocha.
+But, he’ll follow up once there are enough folks for a tour.
 Also, the private tour through Juan Ballena didn’t include lunch.
-Which was fine since I wanted to go to Townhouse Cartagena for tapas and Friday Frosé.
+Which was fine since I wanted to go to Townhouse Cartagena for tapas and Friday Frosรฉ.
 You do get a free souvenir from Palenque through the Juan Ballena private tour.

 Additional Cartagena tips:

-• Find a pool.
-Going off my point above, it gets hot in Cartagena, especially between 10am-4pm.
+- Find a pool.
+Going off my point above, it gets hot in Cartagena, especially between 10 am-4 pm.
 You’ll most likely want to chill in a place with AC and/or a pool.
-Our Airbnb had an infinity pool we could relax in.
+Our Airbnb had an infinity pool where we could relax.

 Getting around:

-If you’re not staying in Old Town or Gestamaní, you’ll need a ride into the hot spots of town.
+If you’re not staying in Old Town or Gestamanรญ, you’ll need a ride into the hot spots of town.

-• Uber: While Uber does operate in Cartagena, it doesn’t have many drivers.
+- Uber: While Uber does operate in Cartagena, it doesn’t have many drivers.
 Unlike Medellin, where there were multiple drivers available, Cartagena only had 1-3 drivers available.
 It seems as though taxi drivers have really cracked down on Uber drivers in Cartagena.
-Thus causing less people to sign up with Uber.
+Thus causing fewer people to sign up with Uber.